 For the immature human brain, we are asking far too much (1). – Alana Pace

 Case and point, family therapist, Kim John Payne found that children in his practice were overscheduled and overstimulated.
 He found it was to the point that the patients he saw were exhibiting comparable stress levels to children in wartorn countries.
 Though they are physically safe, mentally speaking they aren’t.
-Payne observed children in western countries are experiencing compounding child stress.
-The more children spend time in front of screens, in extracurricular activities, and overwhelmed by stuff, the more stress compounds.
-And, as stress levels climb, children become more likely to experience symptoms of anxiety, depression, and attention deficit disorders.
+Payne observed western children showed compounding stress.
+The more children spend time in front of screens, in extracurricular activities, and overrun by toys, the more they feel overwhelmed.
+And, as stress levels climb, children then are more likely to experience symptoms of anxiety, depression, and other disorders.

 Related reading: There is an undeclared war on childhood.
 This is how we stop it.

 Metanalyses of mental illness among young people show that the youth of today are 500% more likely to experience depression, anxiety, paranoia or psychosis than previous generations (2).
 The most drastic increase has been from the 1990s until the present.
 Researchers feel this is largely due to a disproportionate focus on individualism.
 Notably, the more youth are focused on personal achievement and the appearance of perfection, the more likely they are to experience mood disorders (4).